open/close all folders

 - Lloyd Alexander is obviously into this trope:

 - A Song of Ice and Fire Arya Stark is a tomboy from the start, and a princess after her brother Robb is acclaimed king.
 The main advantage of this trope is shown when she has to go on the run during a Civil War, often posing as a commoner (usually a boy).

 - The Royal Diaries has a couple.
 Anastasia: The Last Grand Duchess would rather climb trees than dance while in Marie Antoinette: Princess of Versailles Archduchess Antonia's favorite activity is horse riding astride through the mud.

-- While Sorcha in Daughter of the Forest is traditionally Feminine in the sense of being "caring and motherly" rather then "ferocious and warlike" in her nature, she prefers wandering in the woods with her brothers to being dressed up like a doll, and knows such things as surviving in a forest, identifying herbs, building fires, and how to avoid offending guess who.
+- While Sorcha in Daughter of the Forest is traditionally Feminine in the sense of being "caring and motherly" rather then "ferocious and warlike" in nature, she prefers wandering in the woods with her brothers to being dressed up like a doll, and knows such things as surviving in a forest, identifying herbs, building fires, and how to avoid offending guess who.

 - Downton Abbey: Sybil is a Tomboy Aristocrat, as she rebels against corsets, wears bloomers instead of dresses, trains as a nurse and prefers hanging out in the garage with the chauffuer than attending fancy parties.
 Edith also develops this in Season 2 as she learns to drive and helps with farmwork.

-- Final Fantasy V Faris.
+- Final Fantasy V has Faris.
 This is because she spent the latter part of her childhood among pirates.